A three-field Multiscale Method: Introduction

 \begin{itemize} \item induces a definite positive symmetric global linear system to compute the degrees of freedom.
 It differs from the original MHM method, which induces a linear saddle point system; \item approximates the flux variable $\lambda$ using a multiscale flux basis obtained from a Dirichlet-to-Neumann operator defined from new local Neumann problems driven by the basis functions of $\rho$.
 This feature is new when compared to the MHM method strategy where the basis for $\lambda$ is chosen in an ad-hoc fashion and ``ignores'' underlying physical properties; \item imposes weak continuity of discrete primal (pressure) and dual (flow) variables on the skeleton of the coarse partition, with a discrete flow that is in local equilibrium with external forces. \end{itemize}

 In addition to the construction of the new multiscale method, called the Multiscale Hybrid-Hybrid Method (MH$^2$M for short), the main contributions of this work are:

-\begin{itemize} \item[$(i)$] demonstrate the well-posedness and the best approximation results for the MH$^2$M under abstract compatibility conditions between interpolation spaces; \item[$(ii)$] propose families of interpolation spaces that fulfill the conditions in $(i)$ and for which the optimal convergence of MH$^2$M is demonstrated showing the influence of the different mesh parameters; \item[$(iii)$] bridge the MH$^2$M with other multiscale finite elements, notably the MHM method and MsFEM~\cites{MR2477579,EfeHouWu00}. \end{itemize} This work is summarized as follows: Section~\ref{sec:setting} presents the functional configuration associated with domain partitions.
-The process of characterizing the exact solution as a solution to local and global problems is established in Section~\ref{sec:exact}.
-We introduce the MH$^2$M in Section~\ref{sec:discrete} as well as its connection to MsFEM.
-Section~\ref{sec:analysis} proposes the mathematical abstraction from which we establish the well-posedness and the best approximation for the MH$^2$M. In Section~\ref{sec:compatible}, we introduce families of interpolation spaces that satisfy the conditions presented in the Section~\ref{sec:analysis} and prove optimal convergence under local regularity assumptions.
-The algorithm associated with the method is the subject of Section~\ref{sec:basis}.
-Conclusions are drawn in Section~\ref{sec:concl}, and some technical results are presented in the Appendix.
+\begin{itemize} \item[$(i)$] demonstrate the well-posedness and the best approximation results for the MH$^2$M under abstract compatibility conditions between interpolation spaces; \item[$(ii)$] propose families of interpolation spaces that fulfill the conditions in $(i)$ and for which the optimal convergence of MH$^2$M is demonstrated showing the influence of the different mesh parameters; \item[$(iii)$] bridge the MH$^2$M with other multiscale finite elements, notably the MHM method and MsFEM~\cite{MR2477579,EfeHouWu00}; \item[$(iv)$] numerical validation and comparison between MsFEM, MHM, and the proposed method, with particular emphasis on the number of global degrees of freedom required to achieve a given error level. \end{itemize} This work is organized as follows: Section~\ref{sec:setting} introduces the functional framework associated with domain partitioning.
+In Section~\ref{sec:exact}, we characterize the exact solution as the combination of local and global problems.
+Section~\ref{sec:discrete} presents the MH$^2$M method and discusses its connection to MsFEM.
+The mathematical formulation used to establish well-posedness and best-approximation properties is developed in Section~\ref{sec:analysis}.
+In Section~\ref{sec:compatible}, we introduce families of interpolation spaces that meet the requirements set in Section~\ref{sec:analysis}, and we prove optimal convergence rates under local regularity assumptions.
+The algorithmic implementation of the method is detailed in Section~\ref{sec:basis}.
+Numerical validations and comparisons are presented in Section~\ref{sec:conv}.
+Finally, conclusions are summarized in Section~\ref{sec:concl}, and additional technical results are provided in the Appendix.